 The other main area of the campsite is located closer to Tidal River around a large field by the visitor center and general store.
 Loo-Errn Track runs between the north side of the campground and the river, and can be used to reach the Tidal River Footbridge, which connects to trails on the other side of the river.
 South Norman Bay Track also departs from the center of the campground toward the south end of Norman Beach where a track continues on to Norman Point, Little Oberon Bay, and Oberon Bay.
 For a short, roughly three kilometer walk around the area, take a stroll down the beach from the campground and then return to the visitor center via South Norman Bay Track.
 At night, if the moon is bright, take a quite walk along the beach’s luminescent sand.
 A rotating beam of light will also be visible coming from the lighthouse on Citadel Island at the south end of the Glennie group of islands.

 Twenty of the campgrounds 484 sites have power hookups for campervans and the others are non-powered.
 Wilsons Promontory National Park does not have an entrance fee, but Tidal River Campground does have site fees.
-The non-powered sites at Tidal River Campground are $33.70 per night during the peak season and $30.40 per night during the off peak season.
-This fee is for up to three people.
-It is $7.90 for additional adults, $4.50 for additional children, and $9.50 for additional vehicles.
-Up to eight people per site are allowed.
-Powered sites are $56.10 during the peak season and $50.50 during the off peak season for up to 8 people (all prices as of April, 2014).
+The non-powered sites at Tidal River Campground are $62.30 per night during the peak season and $56.10 per night during the off-peak season.
+This fee is for up to eight people.
+Powered sites are $69.40 during the peak season and $62.50 during the off peak season for up to 8 people (all prices as of 2017).
 Tidal River Campground has additional accommodations for those who prefer to stay in a cabin, hut, wilderness retreat, or group lodge.
 Check out the Tidal River Accommodation and Camping Guide for more information on these options.
 Book a site by calling Wilsons Promontory National Park at 13-1963 or 03-5680-9555.
 A ballot system is in place for those who want to obtain a campsite during the busiest five weeks of the yea from Christmas until late January.
 Ballot applications can be made online in advance throughout the month of June.

 The campground has lots of amenities, including drinking water, flush toilets, complimentary hot showers, laundry facilities, kitchens with dishwashing stations, picnic areas with gas barbecue grills, and a dump station.
 Campfires and generators are not permitted.
 Beyond trails for hiking, a coastline for surfing, and a river for fishing, there is a large field and a playground in the campground for other forms of recreation.
 There is also good wildlife viewing in the surrounding area at dawn and dusk when the kangaroos, wallabies, and wombats are most visible.